fridajan/python-message-service/README.md

 Error Response:

-* `400 Bad request` if index is not specified in query
+* `400 Bad request` if index is not specified in query or invalid recipient
-* `404 Not found` if recipient or index does not exist
+* `404 Not found`  if index does not exist

 ### Retrieve messages by index